decentralized-identity/keri/docs/Q-and-A.md

 Primary root of trust is KEL not secondary (starts with self cert ID), but then after first rotation if any must have KEL.\
 (_SamMSmith_)

-### What the difference between a trust basis and a trust domain?
+### What is the difference between a trust basis and a trust domain?
 A trust basis binds controllers, identifiers, and key-pairs.

 A trust domain is the ecosystem of interactions that rely on a trust basis.